 Long before Captain Smith's explorations of the Chesapeake and its tributaries, Indians used these waterways for fishing and hunting, to trade goods, and to explore new lands.
 Smith traveled nearly 3,000 miles on the Bay and its rivers, recording and mapping what he saw.
 Due largely to Smith's descriptions, European settlement followed along these waterways.
 Traveling these waters today, you can see how the landscape has changed — and where it has changed very little.
-You can see where history was made and where wildlife and indigenous plants still thrive.
+You can see where history was made and where wildlife and native plants still thrive.

-The Guide is a joint project of the National Park Service, the Chesapeake Conservancy, and the Chesapeake Bay Foundation.
-In this first guide to America's first national water trail, Chesapeake expert John Page Williams suggests itineraries for each area explored by Smith and tells you what you need to know for exploring the areas today.
+A Boater's Guide to the Captain John Smith Chesapeake National Historic Trail is for boaters in all types of vessels and at all skill levels.
+In this guide to America's first national water trail, Chesapeake-expert John Page Williams suggests itineraries for each area explored by Captain John Smith and tells you what you need to know for exploring those areas today.

 Visit the Chesapeake Bay Foundation website to Download the Boater's Guide.